caryjim/SEM/README.md

 # SEM
 This is a repository of LISREL and Mplus code of SEM analysis.

-Project: Demonstrate high order factor model (Second order CFA model)
+_Project_: Demonstrate high order factor model (Second order CFA model)

 The original mplus code and data came from the mplus software website: http://www.statmodel.com/usersguide/chapter5.shtml